Estonian VAT expert Tõnis Elling answers key questions about the new EU VAT schemes (OSS for e-Residency Marketplace service provider Silva Hunt

 PS!
 A summary of the webinar‘s Q&A is also included at the end of this article!

-Why are these changes coming and who does it concern?
+Why are these changes coming in July 2021 and who does it concern?

 To answer this we must look at how selling physical goods for businesses in the EU has worked so far.
 Businesses that surpass a certain amount of turnover in the country of their sales need to register for VAT.
 If you have customers in multiple EU member states, where your turnover has reached over a certain amount (different for each country) you would need to register in each of these countries.
 As you can imagine this can be a very costly and timely process.
 Each country has their own specific VAT rules and often their systems are only in their language, so you would definitely need to use a service in each of those countries.